9 Recommended Exercises to Treat Varicose Veins

 Physical activity is one of the most effective ways to prevent the appearance of or reduce varicose veins.
 Exercising helps strengthen leg muscles and promotes blood circulation, according to an article in the Merck Manual.

-It isn’t necessary to carry out intense and rigorous training.
-Easy routines you can do at home without the need for special machines are enough.
+Intense rigorous training isn’t necessary.
+All it takes is some easy routines you can do at home without the need for special machines.

 This is a very common exercise routine used to treat varicose veins.
 It consists of simulating that you are pedaling a bicycle in the air.